-The Swiss universities' goal is to reduce their paper usage and increase the usage of recycled paper.
+The goal of Swiss universities is to reduce their paper usage and increase the usage of recycled paper.
 The University of Zurich has already launched a pilot project for paperless final exams.

 The last research area is Mobility.
-Universities generate a high amount of CO2 emission due to the travelling of students and co-workers.
+Universities generate a high amount of ${\rm CO}2$ emission due to the travelling of students and co-workers.
 Educational institutions attempt to solve this problem while maintaining excellence in science.
 The sustainable ways are promoted not just for business trips but for commuting, as well.
-Educational institutions encourage their stakeholders to use public transport on the one hand, by providing special conditions and discounts, on the other hand, by supporting carsharing subscriptions.
+Educational institutions encourage their stakeholders to use public transport on the one hand, by providing special conditions and discounts, on the other hand, by supporting car-sharing subscriptions.
 Additionally, bike parking places and e-bikes for rent are offered, as well.